domerin0/rnn-speech/trained_models/acoustic_model/english/README.md

 ### Training graphs

-The learning rate was initialized at 0.0003 and was lowered when result on the test set did not improve two times in a row
+The learning rate was initialized at 0.0003.
 ![Learning rate](learning_rate.png)

 The error rate below is on the test set on which the rnn never train.
-Even with 3 layers the CER does not drop below 20 %
 ![Error rate on test set](error_rate_test.png)